diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 A sequence of special Turing machine is provided for input/output purposes.

-The $$I$$ TM is a special Turing machine that reads a line of input from the user and writes it to its tape halting afterwards.
+The $$ I $$ TM is a special Turing machine that reads a line of input from the user and writes it to its tape halting afterwards.
-The $$IC$$ TM is a special Turing machine that reads a single character of input from the user and writes it to its tape halting afterwards.
+The $$ IC $$ TM is a special Turing machine that reads a single character of input from the user and writes it to its tape halting afterwards.

-The $$O$$ TM is a special Turing machine that writes all the contents of its tape, starting at the leftmost non-blank character, to the output and then halts, leaving its tape and read-write head unchanged.
+The $$ O $$ TM is a special Turing machine that writes all the contents of its tape, starting at the leftmost non-blank character, to the output and then halts, leaving its tape and read-write head unchanged.

 # State machine

-The state machine $$S$$ is a special Turing machine that, when composed with another machine, writes 'A' to its tape if the machine it was composed with, when run, ends on the accepting state and 'R' otherwise.
+The state machine $$ S $$ is a special Turing machine that, when composed with another machine, writes 'A' to its tape if the machine it was composed with, when run, ends on the accepting state and 'R' otherwise.
-As with everything in Tummys, non-halting Turing machines are considered undefined behaviour.
+As with everything in *Tummys*, non-halting Turing machines are considered undefined behaviour.

 # Debugging and Inspecting machines

 This is a category of machines that I'm still unsure about.
 They would provide a way to attach a debugger to a TM so that information about its execution can be shown to the user.

-For example, the $$D$$ machine would run a given TM until the $$D$$ starting state is met, outputting information about the tape, state and followed transition at each step to the user.
+For example, the $$ D $$ machine would run a given TM until the $$ D $$ starting state is met, outputting information about the tape, state and followed transition at each step to the user.

 Inspecting machines would be similar but would give information about a machine configuration, alphabet or particular transition.
-For example, $$\delta$$ would print to the user the expanded transition table of a given machine.
+For example, $$ \delta $$ would print to the user the expanded transition table of a given machine.

-I'm unsure about it as it may be better to provide such functionalities through the Tummys environment ( eg. its compiler or interpreter or other tools ) than directly as language constructs.
+I'm unsure about it as it may be better to provide such functionalities through the *Tummys* environment ( eg. its compiler or interpreter or other tools ) than directly as language constructs.

 ### Some examples